Knowing that you need to improve your skills in some area and knowing what skills to improve are not the same thing.

 As I mentioned, there are a lot of skills that go into effectively delivering presentations.
 The first step is to identify them – or as many as you can.
 The traditional way to do that is task analysis.
 But doing a task analysis can be tedious; most people avoid it.

-As I mentioned, an easy way to accomplish what we’re after is to brainstorm the skills or elements involved in delivering a presentation.
+A good substitute is to brainstorm the skills or elements involved in delivering a presentation.
 These should be as specific and behavioral as possible.
 Do this with at least one other person.

 Here’s an example related to voice and non-verbals in presentations: